-If I told you that you could spend several days in Athens and spend nothing on sightseeing, would you believe me?
-On certain days and public holidays, major city attractions like the Acropolis and various historical museums are completely free.
-There are also numerous companies in Athens and other Greek towns/cities that offer free (tip-based) walking tours.
+You could easily spend several days in Athens and spend absolutely nothing on sightseeing.
+On certain days and public holidays, major city attractions like the Acropolis and various Athenian museums are completely free to enter.

 Eat Street Food

 Pastries and baked goods are also good breakfast options for your wallet (albeit maybe not for your waistline!)
-In Greece, we have bakeries on practically every street corner.
+In Greece, there are bakeries on practically every street corner.